projen/projen/API.md

 #### addOverride(path, value)🔹 <a id="projen-objectfile-addoverride"></a>

-Adds an override to the synthesized CloudFormation resource.
+Adds an override to the synthesized object file.

-To add a property override, either use `addPropertyOverride` or prefix `path` with "Properties." (i.e. `Properties.TopicName`).

 If the override is nested, separate each nested level using a dot (.) in the path parameter.
 If there is an array as part of the nesting, specify the index in the path.